OHDSI/ETL-LambdaBuilder/docs/CDM_to_CDM/cdm_to_cdm_death.md

 ## Table name: **DEATH**

+Map the new DEATH table from the existing DEATH table.The following data quality fixes are employed:

+- Any death records with a death_date and/or death_datetime that occurs in the future is removed.

 ### Reading from **DEATH**

 | destination field | source field | logic | comment field |